1965-12-04 USA Gemini 7

 Photo: James Lovell enjoys his first meal aboard the USS Wasp after returning from his record-setting space flight.

-A Gemini 7 Captain's cover from the USS Wasp featuring a corner card, hand-signed by the ship's commanding officer, Captain Gordon E. Hartley, and Helicopter Recovery Pilot Commander Norman H. McLaughlin.
+A GT-7 Captain's Cover from the USS Wasp featuring a corner card and a hand cancel dated December 18, 1965, signed by the ship's commanding officer, Captain Gordon E. Hartley, and Helicopter Recovery Pilot Commander Norman H. McLaughlin.

 A USS Wasp CVS-18 patch commemorating the recovery of the Gemini 4, 6, and 7 missions, manufactured by Hilborn Hamburger.